VLSI-Shubh/RISCV-32I-Processor/PipelineExecution/readme.md

 ## License
-Open for educational and personal use under the [MIT License](../License.txt)
+Open for educational and personal uses under the [MIT License](../License.txt)